-The event is the kickoff of the Defender’s SOBW Power of our vote rally on Oct.30.
+The event is the kickoff of the Defender’s SOBW Power of our vote rally on Sat., Oct.
+22.

 “Black people, we have power that is unmatched.
-We want everyone to tap into that power,” said Defender Managing Editor ReShonda Tate during the film screening introduction.
+We want everyone to tap into that power,” said Defender Managing Editor and Black Women Channel Editor ReShonda Tate during the film screening introduction.
 “We will get people to the polls.
 That is what this is about.”